van001/lesscode-fp/README.md

 ```

 ### Immutable ###
-In functional programming you do not mutate data, instead you compute a new
+In functional programming you do not mutate data, instead you compute a new.

 ```
 // appends string to another string and returns a new string